-Denmark surpassed its 2020 nationally binding renewable energy in 2015.
-In March 2012 a new Energy Agreement was reached in Denmark.
+Denmark surpassed its 2020 nationally binding renewable energy target in 2015.
+In March 2012 an Energy Agreement was reached in Denmark.
 The Agreement contains a wide range of ambitious initiatives, which aims at bringing Denmark closer to the target of 100% renewable energy in the energy and transport sectors by 2050.
-Main support measures to promote renewable energy in Denmark consist of a feed-in premium scheme (combined with tenders for offshore wind), a quota system, tax regulation mechanisms and subsidy schemes.
+Main support measures to promote renewable energy in Denmark consist of a feed-in premium scheme (combined with tenders for offshore wind), net-metering, a biofuels quota scheme, tax regulation mechanisms and subsidy schemes.